HewlettPackard/spire-k8s-operator/ROADMAP.md

 * Spire Agent Operator

 ## Long-Term
-* Full customization of a SPIRE Server and Agent within the same trust domain and able to communicate with each other.
+* Full customization of a SPIRE Server and Agent within the same trust domain.
+* The ability to communicate between the SPIRE Server and Agent with the SPIRE Agent operator
-* Incorperate in GreenLake Platform (GLP)
+* Incorporate in GreenLake Platform (GLP)

 ### Initial Proof of Concept (PoC)